Amsterdam Dance Event (ADE) is fast approaching!

 Picking the right place to stay is not only good for the wallet, it’ll also save you loads of transit time.
 Less transit = more partying!

-So if you’re not sure where to book your ADE hotel, this guide can help you decide on which area to stay in and which hotel to pick, based on your budget, preferred transportation methods, and party selection.
+So if you’re not sure where to book your hotel for ADE, this guide can help you decide on which area to stay in and which hotel to pick, based on your budget, preferred transportation methods, and party selection.

-If you don’t care for the “location analysis” bit of this article and prefer to go straight to the pro’s and con’s of each neighborhood with hotel suggestions, just skip ahead.
+If want to skip straight to the pro’s and con’s of each neighborhood with ADE hotel suggestions, click here.

 There are 3 main things to consider when booking a hotel for Amsterdam Dance Event: